Doing Business with the County

 Submitting Your Invoice

-County department that received the goods or services.
-Although a
+number and the County department that received the goods or services.

-specific contract may cite instructions as to submitting invoices, as
+Although a specific contract may cite instructions as to submitting

-a general rule, invoices should be submitted for each purchase order
+invoices, as a general rule, invoices should be submitted for each

-immediately upon completion of services or shipment of goods.
-The
+purchase order immediately upon completion of services or shipment of

-mailing address for the invoice is noted on each purchase order.
-Your
+goods.
+The mailing address for the invoice is noted on each purchase

-Purchase Order or Contract should contain all the necessary
+order.
+Your Purchase Order or Contract should contain all the